-We live in a world where almost every year a new life-threatening disease is discovered and then the entire medical force dedicates itself to research about that disease and finding the cure for it.
+We live in a world where almost every year a new life-threatening disease is discovered and then the entire medical force dedicates itself to researching that disease and finding the cure for it.
 Did you know that there is a specific field of medical science which specialises in dealing with such outbreaks?
 And if yes, what’s it called?
 The branch of medical science which I am talking about is called Epidemiology.
-And in recent years it has become one of those lucrative careers paths which not many know about yet.
-So, do you wish to try your hand in the career?
+And in recent years it has become one of those lucrative career paths which not many know about yet.
+So, do you wish to try your hand at your career?
 Then sit tight because we are going to tell you all about how to become an Epidemiologist.

 This Blog Includes:

 - Required Skills

 - Job Prospects and Salary